ABOUT HUNGER

 Many households that experience food insecurity need to rely on their local food banks and other hunger relief organizations for support.

-They do not qualify for federal nutrition programs.
+This is because they do not qualify for federal nutrition programs.

 *SOURCES: USDA FACTS & FEEDING AMERICA